Unearthing the Ancient Origins of Yoga: The Oldest Known Form of Yoga

 The Origins of Hatha Yoga

-The origins of Hatha Yoga can be traced back to ancient Indian texts known as the Hatha Yoga Pradipika and the Shiva Samhita.
-These texts, written between the 12th and 17th centuries CE, provide valuable insights into the practice and philosophy of Hatha Yoga.
-However, Hatha Yoga’s roots extend even further into antiquity, reaching back to the early centuries of the Common Era.
+The origins of Hatha Yoga can be traced to ancient Indian texts like the Hatha Yoga Pradipika and the Shiva Samhita, written between the 12th and 17th centuries CE.
+However, its roots extend even further into antiquity, with early references in the Bhagavad Gita and the Yoga Sutras of Patanjali (circa 500 BCE).
+These texts mention breath control and meditative practices — key components of Hatha Yoga.

 Hatha Yoga: A Union of Body and Mind